jgccon/tfst/src/clients/tfst-dev/docs/architecture/index.md

 ---
 id: index
-title: Architecture
+title: Architecture (arc42)
-sidebar_position: 2
+sidebar_position: 3
 ---

-# The Full Stack Team Architecture Documentation
+# The Full-Stack Team - Architecture Documentation

-Welcome to **The Full Stack Team** architecture section.
+Welcome to **The Full-Stack Team** architecture section.
 This documentation follows the [arc42](https://arc42.org/) template to provide a structured, comprehensive view of the system’s architecture — including design decisions, structure, and quality attributes.

 ## Sections